Likelihood Estimation with Incomplete Array Variate Observations: A semi-parametric mixed effects model

 A semi-parametric mixed effects model (SPMM) for the $n\times 1$ response vector $\by$ is expressed as where $X\beta$ is the $n\times 1$ mean vector, $Z$ is the $n\times q$ design matrix for the random effects; the random effects $(\bg',\be')'$ are assumed to follow a multivariate normal distribution with mean $\bzero$ and covariance where $K$ is a $q\times q$ kernel matrix.
 In general, the kernel matrix is a $k\times k$ non-negative definite matrix that measures the known degree of relationships between the $k$ random effects.
 By the property of the multivariate normal distribution, the response vector $\by$ has a multivariate normal distribution with mean $X\beta$ and covariance $\sigma^2_g(ZKZ'+\lambda I)$ where $\lambda=\sigma^2_e/\sigma^2_g.$

 The parameters of this model can be obtained maximizing the likelihood or the restricted likelihood (defined as the likelihood function with the fixed effect parameters integrated out (Dempster 1981) ).
 The estimators for the coefficients of the SPMM in (\ref{eq:spmm}) can be obtained via Henderson's iterative procedure.
 Bayesian procedures are discussed in detail in the book by Sorensen \& Gianola.
-Here, we will adopt an efficient likelihood based algorithm (the efficient mixed model association (EMMA)) that was described in Kang et al. (2007).
-Following their discussion, the log-likelihood for the SPMM in (\ref{eq:spmm}) can be written as where $H=ZKZ'+\lambda I.$ The likelihood function is obtimized at and for fixed values of $\lambda.$ Using the spectral decompositions of $H=Udiag(\epsilon_1+\lambda,\epsilon_2+\lambda,\ldots, \epsilon_n+\lambda )U'$ and $SHS'=Vdiag(\tau_1+\lambda, \tau_2+\lambda, \ldots, \tau_{n-q}+\lambda)V'$ where $S=I-X(X'X)^{-1}X',$ $q$ is the rank of $X$ and letting $\eta=V'\by,$ the log-likelihood function for $\lambda$ at $\widehat{\sigma}^2_g$ and $\widehat{\beta}$ can be written as which can be maximized using univariate optimization.
+An efficient likelihood based algorithm (the efficient mixed model association (EMMA)) was described in Kang et al. (2007).

-When there are more than one sources of variation acting upon the response vector $\by$ we may want to separate the influence of these sources.
+When there are more than one sources of variation acting upon the response vector $\by$, we may want to separate the influence of these sources.
 For such cases, we recommend using the following multi-way random effects model based on the multi-way normal distribution in Definition \ref{arraymodel}.